Characterization of $n$-dimensional normal affine $SL_n$ -varieties

-An ind-variety $V$ has a natural topology: a subset $S \subset V$ is open, (resp. closed), if $S_k := S \cap V_k \subset V_k$ is open, (resp. closed), for all $k$.
-Naturally, a locally closed subset $S \subset V$ has a natural structure of an ind-variety.
+An ind-variety $V$ has a natural topology: a subset $S \subset V$ is open, (resp. closed), if $S_k = S \cap V_k \subset V_k$ is open, (resp. closed), for all $k$.
+A locally closed subset $S \subset V$ has the induced structure of an ind-variety.
 It is called an \emph{ind-subvariety}.
-An ind-variety $V$ is called \emph{affine} if all varieties $V_k$ are affine.
-Throughout this paper we consider only affine ind-varieties and for simplicity we call them just ind-varieties.
+A subset $S \subset V$ that is a closed subset of some $V_k$ is called an \emph{algebraic subset}.

-The product of two ind-varieties is defined in the natural way.
+The product of two ind-varieties is defined in the usual way.
 This allows to give the following definition.

 \begin{definition} An ind-variety $G$ is said to be an \emph{ind-group} if the underlying set $G$ is a group such that the map $G \times G \to G$, $(g,h) \mapsto gh^{-1}$, is a morphism. \end{definition}